ayaelsaoudi1/Data-Scraping-using-Python/README.md

 ## Project Files
 - **data_scraping.py**: Python script for web scraping and saving the extracted data.
-- **data_scraping.csv**: The resulting dataset extracted from Wikipedia, uploaded in this repository.
+- **data_scraped.csv**: The resulting dataset extracted from Wikipedia, uploaded in this repository.
 - **README.md**: Documentation for this project.